 ePubs (Google) U.S. Government Bookstore.
 One of GSA’s longest-running publication programs providing consumers important information on health, government benefits, managing finances and more is now available for free electronic download through a program with Google Books.
 Since 1970, our Federal Citizen Information Center in the Office of Citizen Services and Innovative Technologies has been distributing government consumer publications on topics such as staying healthy, understanding government benefits, managing finances and saving money, and avoiding scams and identity theft.
-We entered into the partnership with the Government Printing Office and Google Books to distribute these consumer-related publications free of charge.
-The Federal Government publications are being distributed electronically from Google, as well as in hard copy by the Federal Citizen Information Center print distribution facility in Pueblo, Colo., which is operated by GPO for the FCIC.
+We partnered with the Government Printing Office and Google Books to distribute these consumer-related publications free of charge.
+The Federal publications are distributed electronically from Google, as well as in hard copy by the FCIC print distribution facility in Pueblo, Colo.
 The publications are available by searching Google or Google Books.
 The public can freely view and download PDF copies of the publications to desktops, laptops, e-readers and mobile devices.

-GSA has completed this flagship initiative.
-To date, we have more than 100 publications available in Google Books.
+GSA now has more than 100 publications available in Google Books.
 However, because of the huge volume of publications on Google Books and subsequent competition with retail publications via the site, we pursued expanding USA.gov to include a publications section to allow consumers to order print copies from the Pueblo distribution center, as well as download PDF, .EPUB, .HTML and mobile files to their device of choice.
-The new Publications.USA.gov website is highly successful, providing copies of consumer publications in English and Spanish.
-To date, we provide more than 700 titles to consumers from Publications.USA.gov.
-The website has been available for six months and over that time, we have distributed hundreds of thousands more publications through our website than through Google Books.
-As a result, FCIC is devoting our resources to Publications.USA.gov, adding more publications, expanding our search feature and improving on our already robust shopping cart.
+The new Publications.USA.gov website is highly successful, providing copies of more than 700 consumer publications in English and Spanish.

 - performance metrics.

-The Federal Buildings Personnel Training Act sets up a strategic partnership between GSA and the Department of Energy to implement the requirements under the Act.
-FMI.gov takes that partnership and collaboration with other agencies – such as the Departments of Defense and Veterans Affairs, Federal Aviation Administration and Environmental Protection Agency – to the next level by highlighting the training offered by each agency.
-A Web tool is being developed in collaboration with OPM to allow members of the Federal facilities workforce to see the newly OPM developed career path corresponding to their position and level within their organization.
-The career path will come with a matrix of courses, certifications, licenses, degrees and registrations that represent the core competencies reflected in their career path.
-These courses, certifications, licenses, degrees and registrations will be provided through a combination of Federal agency, private industry training, and Academic/University training.
+The FBPTA sets up a strategic partnership between GSA and the Department of Energy to implement the Act’s requirements.
+FMI.gov takes that partnership and collaboration with other agencies to the next level by highlighting the training offered by each agency.
+A Web tool developed in collaboration with Office of Personnel Management allows Federal facilities workforce members to see the career path corresponding to their position and level within their organization.
+It will suggest a matrix of courses, certifications, licenses, degrees and registrations that represent the core competencies required, which are provided through a combination of government and industry training, and Academic/University training.